microsoft/azureml-ops-accelerator/README.md

 This repo is designed to be consumed 'documentation led', with the relevant IaaC or implementation code artefacts linked at the appropriate sections.
 Start here: <https://microsoft.github.io/azureml-ops-accelerator/>

+To go directly to understand how to apply this repository to your own Azure ML - Ops implementation project, go here: https://microsoft.github.io/azureml-ops-accelerator/0-GettingStarted/

 **Cloning this Repository**
 > This Repository makes use of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to reuse existing code artefacts and templates.
 If you clone this repo locally, the content in submodule specific folders don't get automatically copied over.
 To include these in your local clone, do as below (all steps on your local machine):
 > 1) Clone this project: **git clone https://github.com/microsoft/azureml-ops-accelerator.git**